Land0fChocolate/NewEmeraldRomHack/README.md

 # New Abilities

-- Volume Up: Power of sound based moves have increased by 33%.
+- Volume Up: Power of sound based moves are increased by 33%.
 Used by Loudred/Exploud.
 - Lava Body: Attackers who make contact will always get inflicted with burn unless they have immunity.
 Used by Slugma/Magargo.
 - Wildfire: Sp.Atk raises one stage after fainting an opponent.
 Used by Quilava/Typlosion.
 - Miracle Blossom: User and ally restore 1/8 HP at the end of every turn.
 Used by Bayleef/Meganium/Xerneas.